fourdollars/energy-tools/README.md

 # energy-tools
 Energy Tools for Energy Star and ErP Lot 3

-This program is designed to collect the system profile and calculate the results of Energy Star (5.2 & 6.0 & 7.0 & 8.0) and ErP Lot 3 (Jul.
-2014 & Jan.
+This program is designed to collect the system profile and calculate the results of Energy Star (5.2 & 6.0 & 7.0 & 8.0) and ErP Lot 3 (Jan.
 2016).

 ```
 $ energy-tools -h